VitalyRomanov/entity-fetcher/README.md

     - characterize the connected super-concepts using these words
     - do the same for low frequency and sparsely connected nodes. identify whether these are similar to any of aggregated concepts (requires classifier)
 2. When there is a sub-concept identical to super-concept, try ot identify context where it appears as sub-concept.
 If the context matches (use the same classifier as above) with one of the candidates, connect them (need to train carefully).
+3. Maybe do something similar to 1, but collect ommon words for sub-concepts and for spuer-concepts.
+Try to match then on each other.